-Without answers, these current gaps may stick out for some co-workers or neighbors.
-Friends and family members who are familiar with your experiences may need to be included in the secret.
-At a minimum, you cannot permit your parents to tell co-workers or neighbors your psychiatric history if you are trying to maintain your privacy.
-In addition, you may want them to join you in your subterfuge.
+The next step is to clue in any friends or family members who are familiar with your experiences and may need to be included in the secret.
+At a minimum, you cannot permit your parents to tell their co-workers or friends your psychiatric history if you are trying to maintain your privacy: let them know you have secrets from others.

-"Dad, I told everyone at the office that I take you to the doctor once a month, rather than telling them that I go to my psychiatrist.
-I need you to back me up when Pedro from work comes to the party tonight."
+"Dad, I told everyone at the fraternity that I take you to the doctor once a month, rather than telling them that I go to my psychiatrist.
+I need you to back me up when my friend comes over today."

-For some, these acts of commission are a disadvantage of secrecy: "Why do I have to lie about my mental illness?"
-It can be even harder for some when they ask family members or friends to participate in the secret.
-As a result, many people choose to forego this aspect of secrecy.
-Others, however, see filling in the gaps less as a lie and more as a process of telling one's life experiences in a manner that is palatable to others.
-Recall Tamiko's work resume.
-She did not lie about her time in the psychiatric hospital.
-Rather, she focused on something positive from that time: the coursework that she completed related to computers.
-In other words, it's a matter of refocusing your story on information that will not lead to stigmatizing responses from others.
+For some, these acts of deceit are a disadvantage of secrecy: "Why do I have to lie about my mental illness?"
+It can be even harder when they ask family members or friends to participate in the secret.
+Other individuals like to think of this secrecy as more of a process of telling one's life experiences in a manner that is palatable to others.